recoverytc/recovery-tc/README.md

-# Prime Project
+# Recovery St. Paul
-This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).
+This application uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).

-We **STRONGLY** recommend following these instructions carefully.
-It's a lot, and will take some time to set up, but your life will be much easier this way in the long run.

-## Download (Don't Clone) This Repository

-* Don't Fork or Clone.
-Instead, click the `Clone or Download` button and select `Download Zip`.
-* Unzip the project and start with the code in that folder.
-* Create a new GitHub project and push this code to the new repository.
+Recovery St. Paul is an event planning mobile first webapp for members of our local sober community with an emphasis on safety and communication.
+It's a place where people in recovery can go to find out about sober events to encourage and support them in their personal journeys of recovery.
+The events are hosted by veteran members of the community known as Captains who are known personally by the Admin team.
+Any member who attends an event is given the opportunity to leave non-published feedback after an event for the Admin team to see and quickly address any issues that may arise.

 ## Prerequisites